Skip to content

 How much are Scottish Fold cats?

-Scottish Folds are quite rare so their price can be high.
-Expect to pay between £600 and £1000 for a Scottish Fold kitten.
+Scottish Folds are quite rare as only a few cats in each litter tend to have folded ears.
+Their price can also be higher if they’re from a known bloodline.
+Expect to pay anything between £100 and £1,500 for a Scottish Fold kitten.
 Always buy from a responsible and reputable breeder.

 What do Scottish Fold cats eat?